its-davidli/BachelorthesisShapeOptimization/Journal.md

     - With the Expression Method in the target function
     - Both deltas set to 0
     - Changed the forword solver, adding a relaxation step

+### Thursday, 4th December 2025

+- To improve the result from Tuesday, ran it with delta = 0.2, which makes the result better, since it removes rigid movements better see *Results/TestChiralSuccessWithDelta*
+- Started to work on Saturn Ring defect
+    - Found analytical expression in *AlamaSaturnDefect*
+    - Tested forward solution: Looks alright
+    - **TODO:** Implement objective